How to Start Your Own Bed & Breakfast

 —Most were in the largest population centers in their state.

-—Each was a major commercial center.
+—Each was in a major commercial center.

 —Some were major port cities.

-—Attractions included prominent cultural and educational institutions; some had professional sports teams.
+—Attractions included prominent cultural and educational institutions.

 —Five were centers for high-technology and computer research.